Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jqjy4GtYijk.md

 ### Transcript

-> can we get foundations for sharper angles, yeah maybe in the future, i'll put that on the keyway side
+> can we get foundations for sharper angles, yeah maybe in the future, I'll put that on the keyway side